rabrahm/isoAR/README.md

 # isoAR
-Stellar physical parameters from Teff, [Fe/H] and a/R using isochrones
+Stellar physical parameters from Teff, [Fe/H] and a/R using YY or Dartmouth isochrones.